grommunio/gromox/doc/outlook_oof_spec.rst

 Changing e.g. the ``PR_MESSAGE_CLASS`` however will make Exchange stop sending the reply, even if it is changed back afterwards.

-Internet search suggests that OOF is set using the EWS API instead.
+OOF is get/set by Outlook using the EWS API instead.

-MAPI only gets gratitious copies, and only of certain information, making it practically useless.
+MAPI only gets gratitious copies, and only of certain information, making those copies practically useless.

 OOF levels